808s & Dark Grapes III

-808s & Dark Grapes III is the second studio album by American hip hop duo Main Attrakionz.
+808s & Dark Grapes III is the second studio album by the American hip-hop duo Main Attrakionz.
 It was released on Vapor Records on June 30, 2015.
 It is the third installment of the duo's 808s & Dark Grapes series.
-Entirely produced by Friendzone, it features guest appearances from Shady Blaze, Robbie Rob, Dope G, and Lo Da Kid.
+Entirely produced by Friendzone, it features guest appearances from Shady Blaze, Robbie Rob, Dope G, and Lo da Kid.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, 808s & Dark Grapes III received an average score of 77, based on 4 reviews, indicating "generally favorable reviews".

 Paul Simpson of AllMusic gave the album 3.5 stars out of 5 and called it "an enjoyable, highly focused effort."
 Calum Slingerland of Exclaim! gave the album an 8 out of 10, saying, "While the two have never been lauded as top-tier lyricists, their liberal approach to flow and delivery keeps their work engaging".
 Meaghan Garvey of Pitchfork gave the album a 7.4 out of 10, describing it as "bombastic and baroque, certainly not lo-fi".

 SF Weekly placed the album at number 4 on the "Top 7 Bay Area Hip-Hop Albums of 2015" list.
 The album was also included on Cokemachineglow's "Unison / Harmony 2015" list.